FAQs From Parents

 - Examine how well individual schools do - not just overall performance but for a child like yours - (English schools only).
 See individual school pages.
 NB There is no data available for English Prep Schools.

-- Use 'My Schools' to compare schools (a short help video is available if you are not sure how to do this) or see individual school pages for performance information (some of these features are only available to subscribers).
+- Use 'My Schools' to compare schools or see individual school pages for performance information (some of these features are only available to subscribers).

 - 'Compare Schools' and 'Six Of The Best' allow for direct comparison between schools, in a variety of ways.
 They help you answer questions such as: Which school is best at chemistry and economics?
 Which universities do pupils go on to?
 How many pupils from this school get top grade GCSEs?
 How many go on to study PPE?